2024 New York Mets season

 The 2024 New York Mets season was the franchise's 63rd season in Major League Baseball, their 16th at Citi Field, and their fourth under majority owner Steve Cohen.

 After a dismal 22–33 start to the season following a 10–3 loss to the Los Angeles Dodgers on May 29, the team held a critical meeting, led by shortstop Francisco Lindor.
 The Mets went 67–40 the rest of the way to finish with a 89–73 record.
 Following a win over the Boston Red Sox on September 4, they improved on their 75–87 record from their previous season.

 On September 30, the Mets clinched a postseason berth for the second time in the past three seasons with an 8–7 win against the Atlanta Braves during the first game of a doubleheader.

 One of the more memorable moments of the season occurred on June 12, when the McDonald's mascot Grimace threw out the ceremonial first pitch before a game against the Miami Marlins.
 The team then embarked on a seven-game win streak, a run that fans humorously credited to Grimace's good luck.
 The Mets also unveiled a new purple "Grimace Seat" in Citi Field on September 16.

 Another moment humorously credited for the Mets success was the release of the song "OMG" by infielder Jose Iglesias, which the team played following home runs by Mets players at Citi Field and became the unofficial anthem of the team.

 The Mets beat the Milwaukee Brewers in the National League Wild Card Series two games to one to advance to the National League Division Series for the first time since 2015.
 They beat their division rival Philadelphia Phillies three games to one to advance them to the National League Championship Series, becoming the 8th team in MLB history to make the LCS after being 11 or more games below .500.
 However, the Mets were defeated four games to two by the eventual World Series champion Los Angeles Dodgers in the NLCS, ending their historic and magical playoff run.
 Despite the loss, one highlight came in Game 5 when the Mets became the first team since the 2002 Angels to avoid striking out in a postseason game.

-Because of the team’s vibrancy and perseverance – accumulating a league-leading 44 comeback victories with flair – and their improbable success in erasing a large postseason deficit, the 2024 season is regarded as one of the greatest in New York Mets history.
+Because of the team's vibrancy and perseverance, accumulating a league-leading 44 comeback victories with flair, and their improbable success in erasing a large postseason deficit, the 2024 season is regarded as one of the greatest in Mets history.